aminry/amin-roudaki/content/pages/index.md

     type: section_content
     title: About
     content: >
       I'm a Software engineer.
 I have worked at both startups and large tech companies like Microsoft and Google.
 I have been coding for over 2 decade.
-I am a
+I love to learn and spread what I know.
     actions:
       - label: Contact Me
         url: /contact